As good a film as Wonder Woman is, I’m quite sure that I adore the trailer more.

 Trailer 1 (Comic-Con)

 It crossed my mind that Wonder Woman is kind of a female Captain America.
 I say this initially because of the shield.
 I’m sure there are probably other reasons but I’m completely new to this story so I’d just be guessing.
-I’d love for this Patty Jenkins directed movie to be as powerful in its ability to silence the critics of Gal Gadot as Casino Royale (2006) was for critics of Daniel Craig’s casting as James Bond.
+I’d love for this Patty Jenkins directed film to be as powerful in its ability to silence the critics of Gadot as Casino Royale (2006) was for critics of Daniel Craig’s casting as James Bond.
+I’m so very ready.

 Chris Pine, Connie Nielsen and Robin Wright also star.